HamStudy/hamstudy-hambook/writing-style-guide.md

 ✅ **Do write:** "Ham radio gives you access to communicate across the globe, but only if everyone follows the same roadmap *(Purpose)*.
 Frequency allocations are that roadmap—they ensure when you tune to 20 meters, you'll find other hams doing similar activities, and you won't accidentally interfere with emergency services *(Method)*.
 The amateur bands are divided into segments: 80 meters (3.5-4.0 MHz), 40 meters (7.0-7.3 MHz), 20 meters (14.0-14.35 MHz)... *(Details)*"

 **Key Guidelines:**
-- Start every major concept with purpose, not definition
+- Start every major concept with purpose, not definition.
-- Avoid chains of "why" questions—integrate purpose naturally
+- Avoid chains of "why" questions—integrate purpose naturally.
-- Avoid headers with "why" questions–headers should declare the purpose
+- Avoid headers with "why" questions—headers should declare the purpose.
-- Connect abstract rules to concrete amateur radio activities
+- Connect abstract rules to concrete amateur radio activities.
-- Use active voice and direct language
+- Use active voice and direct language.

 ### Key Information Blocks
 Use **only** for information that directly answers exam questions: